 (Before I begin, please award me marks for a title containing both an adapted idiom and a homophone.
 Actually, forget the idiom – I don’t think the Standards and Testing Agency like them much.
 Nor will I get many thanks for the double meaning.)

-Anyway, I’ve been clearing out the cupboards at Grammarwise Infant Academy* (proper noun!).
+Anyway, I’ve been clearing out the cupboards at Grammarwise Infant Academy* (proper noun!)
 I’ve found lessons going back to the 1990s, when we did lots of exciting writing (rhyme!) activities.
 In between trips to the recycling bin I’ve listened as my Year 2 colleagues fume about the judgements made on their pupils’ performance this year.
-This is going to be a cross post (homograph!).
+This is going to be a cross post (homograph!)

 I’m afraid we need two short paragraphs of background.

 When pupils are aged between 6 and 7, their writing ability may range from being able to hold a pencil correctly and form letters in sequences that conform to recognisable sounds and words, to being able to write in demarcated sentences and paragraphs with a coherent thread of meaning.
 Bear with me – don’t bare with me though, it wouldn’t be appropriate.
 (Homophones!)
-We used to assess them (the pupils, not the homophones) as having reached level 1,2 or 3 on a best fit basis: there were several statements of attainment in each category and if the child had achieved most of them, s/he was working at that level.
+We used to assess them (the pupils, not the homophones) as having reached level 1,2 or 3 on a best fit basis: there were several statements of attainment in each category and if the child had achieved most of them, they were working at that level.

 This year (I quote): To demonstrate that pupils have met a standard…, teachers will need to have evidence that a pupil demonstrates attainment of all of the statements within that standard and all the statements in the preceding standard(s).
 I’ve not been blogging long and can’t afford losing followers to death by boredom, but full details are at the link above if you’re really keen.